Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 Pre-College Admissions Decision

 Once an applicant has submitted an application and all required admissions documents are received, the applicant will be considered for admission by the Tufts Pre-College Programs review committee for the specific program(s) to which they applied.
+Additional information or a short interview may be requested.

 Decisions are made on a rolling basis and students will typically receive an official email informing them of their admissions status within 10 business days of Tufts receiving all required materials.